utkarsh-ls/You-ll-WIN/scenes/act1.md

 (...500)

-n: YOU'VE SUCCESSFULLY PROTECTED YOUR HUMAN'S PHYSICAL + SOCIAL + MORAL NEEDS
+n: YOU'VE SUCCESSFULLY PROTECTED THE KID'S PHYSICAL + SOCIAL + MORAL NEEDS

 n: WHY, LOOK HOW GRATEFUL THEY ARE!